-As you hike along some of the views are extraordinary.
+As you hike along the views are extraordinary.

 The trail is getting higher.
 I’m typically over 10,000 feet above sea level.
-For someone from Austin TX I’m still not fully adjusted.
-It is especially difficult getting enough oxygen when climbing.
+For someone from Austin TX which is near sea level I’m still not fully adjusted.
+I find it is especially difficult getting enough oxygen when climbing.
 There are times when I have to just stop and try to gulp in enough air.